 Today, Mr. Sakellaris leads Ameresco, a public company, employing over 1,000.
 Ameresco continues to grow and thrive, and currently supports more than 70 local offices throughout North America and the United Kingdom.

-For more than 30 years Mr. Sakellaris has persevered in the energy industry, working to eliminate regulatory barriers to investing private capital into energy efficiency and renewable initiatives.
+With more than 30 years of experience in the energy industry, Mr. Sakellaris has worked to create budget-neutral business models for energy efficiency and renewable energy projects.
 Mr. Sakellaris’ dedication and influence in promoting energy efficiency dates back to his involvement with the Electrical Power Research Institute (EPRI) where he championed the development of demand side management (DSM) programs that were widely implemented across the country.
 Additionally, he was a founding member of the National Association of Energy Service Companies (NAESCO) where he served as the first president and advocated for the new industry.
 He remains an active NAESCO member today.

-In 2016, CIO Review recognized Mr. Sakellaris with the selection of Ameresco as one of the 20 Most Promising Energy Technology Solutions Providers.
-Mr. Sakellaris was the recipient of the 2015 Finance Monthly CEO Award and the Ernst & Young Entrepreneur of the Year 2011 New England, Energy, Cleantech & Natural Resources Award.
-In 2012, he was named the Worcester Business Journal's Business Leader of the Year for large businesses and honored by The Boston Globe for Ameresco’s Globe-100 Top-performing Public Companies #29 ranking.
+Mr. Sakellaris was the recipient of the 2015 Finance Monthly CEO Award, Ernst & Young Entrepreneur of the Year 2011 New England, Energy, Cleantech & Natural Resources Award.
+In 2012, he was named the Worcester Business Journal’s Business Leader of the Year for large businesses and also honored by The Boston Globe for Ameresco’s Globe-100 Top-performing Public Companies #29 ranking.
 The Boston Business Journal ranked Ameresco #31 in the Area’s Fastest Growing Public Companies and #49 in Massachusetts’ 150 Top Public Companies.
 In 2011, Ameresco was honored on the Forbes 100 list as one of America’s Best Small Companies and in 2010, as the New England Clean Energy Council Employer of the Year.

 David J. Corrsin